w3c/webextensions/proposals/i18n-getOSLanguage.md

   "parameters": [],
   "returns": {
     "type": "string",
-    "description": "An IETF BCP 47 language tag such as en-US or pt-BR."
+    "description": "A BCP47 language tag such as en-US or pt-BR."
   }
 }
 ```